unioophere/.github/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic
-about: A body of work that can be broken down into specific tasks (called user stories)
+about: A body of work that can be broken down into specific tasks
 title: ''
 labels: Epic
 assignees: ''